voberoi/buzzfeed-news-trending/evidence/pages/index.md

 **Buzzfeed News' trending strip was [curated by editors, not an algorithm](https://techcrunch.com/2018/07/18/buzzfeed-news/).**

-I wanted to get a feel for which articles spent the most time on the trending strip over time so I made this site.

 Below you'll find links showing the longest-trending Buzzfeed News articles by year, month, and over the entire dataset's time frame.

 *Created by Vikram Oberoi ([Twitter](https://twitter.com/voberoi)) ([Blog](https://vikramoberoi.com)).
 The code for this site is [available on Github](https://github.com/voberoi).*

-*Thanks to Jeremy for scraping Buzzfeed News' trending strip and publishing [the dataset behind this site](https://github.com/jsvine/buzzfeed-news-trending-strip).*

 ## All-time